CiscoDevNet/terraform-provider-intersight/website/docs/d/hyperflex_cluster.html.markdown

 A HyperFlex cluster.
 Contains inventory information concerning the health, software versions, storage, and nodes of the cluster.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_hyperflex_cluster.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `capacity_runway`:(int) The number of days remaining before the cluster's storage utilization reaches the recommended capacity limit of 76%.Default value is math.MaxInt32 to indicate that the capacity runway is \ Unknown\  for a cluster that is not connected or with not sufficient data.
 * `cluster_name`:(string) The name of this HyperFlex cluster.